 Before embarking in the social work profession, Cheryl worked in the journalism and public relations fields for over a decade.
 After a fulfilling career in media, Cheryl decided to shift careers in 2012 to better respond to the mental health needs of community members she was working with.
 She obtained her Master of Social Work from The Catholic University of America in 2014.

-She volunteers with Latino Social Workers Organization (LSWO) and served as board member of the National Association of Social Workers DC Chapter from 2016 until 2017.
-She also writes articles on mental health to raise awareness and help in decreasing stigma.
+She volunteers with the Latino Social Workers Organization (LSWO) and serves as committee member of the National Association of Social Workers (NASW) Mental Health Specialty Practice Section.
+Cheryl founded and co-leads Social Workers United for Immigration, a DC based group of social workers committed to the well-being and the advancement of immigrants and immigrant rights.
+In her spare time, Cheryl engjoys writing articles on mental health to raise awareness and help in decreasing stigma.
 Currently, she is pursuing a mindfulness teacher certification with Mindful Schools.

 Cheryl migrated from Honduras at 14 and was raised in New Brunswick, New Jersey.
 After graduating from high school, she obtained a bachelor’s degree in journalism and political science from Rutgers University in 2003.
 Her immigration experience has shaped her mission to uplift communities, give back and empower others to reach their full potential.